Spain feels debt heat, Greece way off bailout terms

 Ten-year yields above 7 percent have proved to be a tipping point leading eventually to bailouts for other countries in the euro zone, though Spanish Economy Minister Luis de Guindos insisted on Monday that Madrid would not need more aid.

-The government has already asked for up to 100 billion euros to recapitalize the nation’s banks, which have been battered by a four year economic downturn and a property crash.
+The government has already asked for up to 100 billion euros to recapitalise the nation’s banks, which have been battered by a four year economic downturn and a property crash.

 The government has launched a fresh 65 billion euro package of tax rises and spending cuts designed to chip away at its debt mountain but it will also probably drive the economy deeper into recession.